- A brand name should be strategic

 Would it, though?

-That famous line penned by none other than ol’ Billy Shakespeare himself certainly feels like a romantic truth, and probably did even more so when first spoken in late 16th Century England.
+That famous line penned by none other than ol’ Billy Shakespeare himself certainly feels like a romantic truth, and probably did even more so when first spoken in late-sixteenth-century England.

-However, it’s a sentiment that doesn’t stand up to scrutiny in the globalized, brand-crazy world of the 21st Century that modern consumers call home.
+However, it’s a sentiment that doesn’t stand up to scrutiny in the globalized, brand-crazy world of 2021 that modern consumers call home.

 Names matter, perhaps more now than ever.
 With the multitude of brands that exist today—an ever-increasing number, all competing relentlessly for our attention—we’re left in a landscape of fleeting commercial messaging opportunities, ones so brief that, at times, they only afford advertisers the chance to convey a name, and little else.